musatirgithub/tasktracker/README.md

 ## The challenge

-Project aims to create a fullstack task tracker.
+Project aims to create both frontend and backend of a task tracker app.

 ## Problem Statement